Selecting a node

 Selection for processing

-Active when the Multiple selection button is released.
+Active when the Multiple selection box is unchecked.

 Only one network node or one group can be selected.
 To select it, simply click the node.
 The selected node is highlighted with the blue rectangle: